 You may get a visit by Fraud Investigation Officers (FIO).
 They may also ask you to attend an interview to discuss your claim.

 Your benefits might stop while they investigate the matter.
 A benefit fraud letter informs you if they are stopping your payments.
 The benefit fraud letter also tells you what will happen next.

 Fraud Investigation Officers gather information and facts about your case.
 They will then decide whether they need to take any further action or not.

 The 'interview under caution' is formal dialogue that often gets recorded.
 In some cases, it may become part of a criminal investigation.
 You can get help and information about the 'interview under caution' procedure from the Citizen's Advice office.

-What happens if fraud investigators find evidence that you have committed, or are committing, benefit fraud?
+What happens if a DWP fraud investigator finds evidence that you have committed, or you are committing, benefit fraud?

 There are penalties for those who abuse the social security system.
 First, you must repay overpaid benefits to the authority.
 Then, any or all the following may also occur: